 Southern Pacific Transportation Company The Southern Pacific Transportation Company (reporting mark SP), earlier Southern Pacific Railroad and Southern Pacific Company, and usually called the Southern Pacific or (from the railroad's initials) Espee, was an American Class I railroad.
 It was absorbed in 1988 by the company that controlled the Denver and Rio Grande Western Railroad and eight years later became part of the Union Pacific Railroad.
 The railroad was founded as a land holding company in 1865, later acquiring the Central Pacific Railroad by lease.
 In 1929 SP/T&NO operated 13848 route-miles not including Cotton Belt, whose purchase of the Golden State Route circa 1980 nearly doubled its size to 3,085 miles (4,965 km), bringing total SP/SSW mileage to around 13,508 miles (21,739 km).
 By the 1980s route mileage had dropped to 10,423 miles (16,774 km), mainly due to the pruning of branch lines.
 The SP was the defendant in the landmark 1886 United States Supreme Court case Santa Clara County v.
 Timeline Origins

 SoundTraxx Welcome to the SoundTraxx Tsunami Preview!
 We know you can't wait so here are just a few small samples of what you can expect from a Tsunami Digital Sound Decoder!
 Keep in mind that the reproduction of the sound will not have the fidelity of the sounds you will hear from your SoundTraxx sound systems.
 The files have been compressed and kept deliberately small for quick downloading.
 You may also notice slight overall volume differences depending on your computers sound card and the speaker being used.
 These sound files are the property of SoundTraxx (Throttle Up!)
 In the player below, find the part number or use the description to locate the sound you wish to hear.
 CLICK on the sound title you would like to listen to!
 Model Railroad Hobbyist magazine | Free model railroading magazine for every model railroader, model trains buff and lover of model railways

 RIDING THE CAB FORWARDS When I was a young boy around ten years old I rode up front with the engineer and fireman in the cab of a fully operable freight hauling Southern Pacific Railroad 4-8-8-2 cab forward locomotive, one of the largest most powerful railway steam engines ever built --- and I rode in one not just once, but twice.
 The first time was with my older brother on the slightly down angle 50 mile straight-on set of rails in California's high desert out of the community of Mojave.
 The 100 car plus train was heading southbound towards Los Angeles, the locomotive's 63-inch drive wheels sometimes wavering along the distantly mirage laden tracks howling at flatout speeds approaching 90 miles per hour.
-Detailing an Alley By Christopher Brimley Occasionally, when doing a little city planning on your layout, you find extra space between your buildings.
-There are a few remedies for this space, such as sizing the block to fit the buildings perfectly, kitbashing or scratch building a structure to fit, or leaving the hole open for an alley.
-I purposely plan alleys because they add a large amount of visual appeal and break up the monotony of a row of buildings.
-Whatever the era of your layout, you can easily detail an alley to blend in.
+It wasn't long after we arrived at the ranch that we started showing up along the siding and watering stop when the cab forwards showed up, watching the train crews do whatever train crews do and getting as close to the rail cars and locomotives as we could.